LatidoHealthTech/Gitlab-Merge-Train/README.md

 # Gitlab Merge Train

-... a simple way to automatically que, rebase and merge for your development lifecycle.
+... a simple way to automatically queue, rebase and merge for your development lifecycle.

 ## How does it work?